Mark-McAdam/cs_lambda/computer-architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+- ls8 directory has our cpu and ls8.py files
+- ls8/examples directory has the files we will run over next couple days to check our work
+- cpu.py main class to handle the emulation of a virtual cpu
+- ls8.py how we will run programs and call from the cpu ls8.py import functions from the cpu
+- spec sheet is like instruction from a pseudo boss about what we are to create and how it should behave
+- cheat sheet is lookups for the opcodes - takes the binary codes and explains in human readable acronyms

 * Write a short 3-10-word description of what each file does.

 * Note what has been implemented, and what hasn't.

 * Read this whole file.

 * Skim the spec.

 ## Step 1: Add the constructor to `cpu.py`